 My name is Bernhard Hack.
-I am a development professional specializing in Online Communication and Knowledge Management for Development.
+I work in international cooperation and specialize in Online Communication and Knowledge Management for Development.

 I help people understand how to use collaboration software to work better with their colleagues and clients.

 I am based at ILRI in Nairobi, Kenya where I focus on strategically leveraging digital transformation.

 My handle for most online platforms is ‘benhack’.

 Bernhard Hack is a communication and knowledge management for development specialist based at the International Livestock Research Institute in Nairobi, Kenya where he is responsible for managing digital ecosystems.
 He develops and guides ILRI’s digital workplace by leading activities related to digital transformation in collaboration, online media, curation, information & knowledge management and open access.
 He engages in CKM foresight, experimentation and innovation to develop new products, services, metrics, and projects.